 JOIN A BIG COMMUNITY: 580 MILLION SPANISH SPEAKERS

-Spanish is the second most spoken language in the world.
+Spanish is the third most spoken language in the world.
 There are more than 580 million people who speak Spanish, according to ‘El español: una lengua viva’ 2019 report.
 This means that 7.6% of the world population speaks Spanish!

 When you learn Spanish, you will be part of a big community, which will give you the chance to communicate with a lot more people.